Holiday Cottage Damaged by Guest – Who Pays?

 As you can see from these examples, the impact of malicious damage is both distressing for the owner and costly.

 Is yours a pet-friendly rental?
 Did you know that holiday letting insurance policies rarely cover damage caused by pets?
-Although animals are cute they could knock over objects, chew furniture or soil the carpet.
-This small detail could result in a lot of costly repairs that have to be paid for by yourself.
+Although animals are cute, they could knock over objects, chew furniture, scratch or soil the carpet.
+This exclusion could result in a lot of costly repairs that have to be paid for by yourself.

 Wilful and malicious acts can involve instances of arson, causing significant damage.
 It is important therefore that your insurance covers your holiday let.

-Typically, home insurance policies won’t cover any damage that is directly caused by poor maintenance or wear and tear.
-This means that old boilers that breakdown, blocked toilets or a leak from a broken roof slate won’t be covered.
-Due to this, it’s worthwhile to factor in these costs when budgeting.
+Home insurance policies won’t cover damage that is directly caused by poor maintenance or wear and tear.
+This means that old boilers that break down, blocked toilets or a leak from a broken roof slate won’t be covered.

-Some inexperienced or accidental holiday let landlords make the mistake of relying on guests to have their own insurance that covers damage to the property.
+Some inexperienced or accidental holiday let landlords make the mistake of relying on guests to have insurance that covers damage to the property.
 However, their cover may not be suitable for the value of the property and its contents.
-It’s the property owners responsibility to ensure the holiday rental is comprehensively insured.
-As an owner, why take the risk of relying on a ‘cheap’ policy someone else has take out that leaves you uninsured.
+It’s the property owner’s responsibility to ensure their holiday cottage is comprehensively insured.
+As an owner, why take the risk of relying on a ‘cheap’ policy someone else has taken out that could leave you uninsured?

-Thankfully damages to a holiday property are rare, but you should still have safeguards in place.
-Ones which protect your holiday home and your finances.
+Thankfully damages to a holiday home are rare, but you should still have safeguards in place to prevent damage and protect your holiday home and finances.

-Screening guests is a fairly easy way to decipher whether or not a traveller is a good fit for your property.
+Screening guests is a fairly easy way to decipher whether or not a traveller is a good fit for your rental.
 Usually, you get a gut feeling about a person.
-Property inspections at changeover and meet and greets are also preventative steps to both reduce and identify damage.
-Taking a security deposit that can be deducted from if damage can proven is also a safeguard, but above all else – check you have the right insurance for holiday letting.
+Property inspections at changeovers and meet and greets are also preventative steps to both reduce and identify damage.
+Taking a security deposit that can be deducted from if damage can be proven is also a safeguard, but above all else – check you have the right insurance for holiday letting.

 Note: A Schofields holiday letting insurance policy covers damage by pets and has the option to include accidental and malicious damage cover.
-If you have any further questions please get in touch – we have dealt with many claims for damage over the last 30 years.
+If you have any further questions please get in touch.